 Though building off-site has its own associated costs, including transport and logistics to deliver assembled parts or components, these are balanced out by the time and labour savings created.
-The sooner a building is completed, the sooner it can be earning a revenue for its owners.
+The sooner a building is completed, the sooner it can be generating revenue for its owners.

-As well as meeting the challenges being felt most keenly by the construction sector, modular builds also contribute to more long-term challenges on meeting environmental targets.
+As well as meeting the challenges being felt most keenly by the construction sector, modular builds also contribute to more long-term challenges in meeting environmental targets.